usbong/TIME/notes/TaskScheduling.md

 ### Additional Notes

-1) Verify CROM status by enter the following COMMAND on TERMINAL
+1) Verify CRON status by entering the following COMMAND on TERMINAL

 > systemctl status cron